nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
- Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Task Manager folder.
+ Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Task Manager folder.<br>

+**Q**: How do I transfer my data to another Computer through cloud service?<br>
+ 1) On your main computer, use the `Setting` Command to change the default saving locaion to the local cloud service location.
+E.g. C:\Users\<Username of computer>\Google Drive
+ 2) On your other computer, use the `Use` Command to first import the data from the local cloud service location.
+ 3) Before your edit on your other computers, use the `Setting` Command to change the default saving location.
+ 4) Edit away!
+Both of your computers will be able to see the updated file everytime you open them.

 ## 5. Command Summary